SacCounty/Hack4Sac/README.md

 As long as you keep this `README.md` file in your repository, hack away on your project to your heart's content.

 ### Step 4: Add Your Team Information
-Add your project name, description, and team members at the top of this file by [committing changes](https://help.github.com/articles/adding-a-file-to-a-repository-from-the-command-line/). *Hint: a [commit history](https://github.com/rust-lang/rust/commits/master/README.md) will provide valuable information to the judges about the work your team invested in developing your particular solution.*
+Add your project name, description, and team members at the top of this file by [committing changes](https://help.github.com/articles/adding-a-file-to-a-repository-from-the-command-line/).
+In the `LICENSE` file, replace `[fullname]` with the name of the individual(s) or team you want attributed to your project. *Hint: a [commit history](https://github.com/rust-lang/rust/commits/master/README.md) will provide valuable information to the judges about the work your team invested in developing your particular solution.*

 ### Step 5: Submit Your Project
 Guess what?
 If you've already forked this repository, then you've already submitted your project.
 On April 12, 2016, the judges will review all of [the repositories listed here](https://github.com/SacCounty/Hack4Sac/network/members).
 If your repository is not listed, [please let us know](mailto:hack4sac@saccounty.net).